-PG&E recognizes that such lands are important to maintaining the quality of life of local communities and all the people of California in many ways, and it is PG&E's intention to protect and preserve the beneficial public values of these lands under the terms of any agreements concerning their future ownership or management."
+PG&E recognizes that such lands are important to maintaining the quality of life of local communities and all the people of California in many ways, and it is PG&E's intention to protect and preserve the beneficial public values of these lands under the terms of any agreements concerning their future ownership or management."1

-The following text lists the objectives for each BPV at the Kerckhoff Lake planning unit that the Stewardship Council board approved in LCP Volume II, as well as a description of how the conservation easement addresses each objective and each applicable BPV.
+The following text lists the objectives for each BPV at the Lake Spaulding and Bear River planning units that the Stewardship Council board approved in LCP Volume II, as well as a description of how the conservation easement addresses each objective and each applicable BPV.

-The conservation easement will protect the BPVs, subject to PG&E's hydro and other reserved rights as provided in the conservation easement.
+The conservation easement will protect the BPVs, subject to Grantor's hydro and other reserved rights as provided in the conservation easement.

-1. Objective: Preserve and enhance habitat in order to protect special biological resources.
+1. Objective: Preserve and enhance habitat in order to protect special biological resources (Lake Spaulding and Bear River).

-The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for plants and animals that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term 'native' refers to plants and animals that occur naturally on the Property, and are defined as 'native' by the California Department of Fish and Wildlife and its successors."
+The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for plants, trees and wildlife that are native to the area.
+Occurrences of species protected under the California Endangered Species Act and the Federal Endangered Species Act."

-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and agricultural land uses.
+2. Objective: Preserve open space in order to protect natural and cultural resources, the wilderness character of the region, and continued low-intensity recreation experiences (Lake Spaulding and Bear River).

-The conservation easement will conserve the scenic character of the property by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.
+The conservation easement will conserve the scenic character of the property, including viewsheds from adjoining public lands, by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.

-3. Objective: Enhance recreational facilities in order to provide additional education and recreation opportunities.
+3. Objective: Enhance recreational facilities in order to provide additional public access, and enhance recreation opportunities and management (Lake Spaulding).
+Enhance recreational facilities in order to provide additional education and recreation opportunities (Bear River).

-The conservation easement includes outdoor recreation, such as fishing, hiking, camping, picnicking, swimming, and sightseeing, as a BPV to be protected.
-Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.
+The conservation easement includes outdoor recreation such as hiking, picnicking, and fishing, as a BPV to be protected.
+Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to NID's Reserved Rights (Section 6 of the conservation easement) and the landowner's right to make reasonable rules and regulations.

-Land Conservation Commitment I.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38